Skip to contents

 The Analog Impact Model (AIM) Framework

-This function implements the "reverse analog" approach from the climate change ecology literature.
+When x represents future climate and pool represent baseline climate, this function implements the "reverse analog" approach from the climate change ecology literature.
 It addresses the question, "For a location's future climate, what ecological conditions exist in current locations with similar climates that are within dispersal range?"

 The methodology: